-Amidst the worst hunger many would ever know, children and old people died in their hundreds.
+Amidst the worst hunger many had ever known, children and old people died in their hundreds.

-Yet these incidents didn’t happen in some far-flung part of the world, but across Scotland in 1846-47 when the country’s potato crop was lost to blight, sparking prolonged and serious civil unrest across the north and north east.
+Yet these incidents didn’t happen in some far-flung part of the world, but across Scotland in 1846 and 1847 when the country’s potato crop was lost to blight, sparking prolonged and serious civil unrest throughout the north and north east.

-The crisis has now been explored in unprecedented detail in Insurrection: Scotland’s Famine Winter, a new book by Press and Journal columnist Jim Hunter, which will be launched at Waterstones in Inverness on October 10.
+The crisis has now been explored in unprecedented detail in Insurrection: Scotland’s Famine Winter, a new book by Press and Journal columnist Jim Hunter, which chronicles the privations faced by those in the Highlands and the wider region.

 On islands, such as Barra and South Uist, relief efforts came too late to prevent starvation and death, with parents watching powerlessly as their children succumbed.

 Further east, the public in towns and villages from Aberdeen to Wick and Thurso – by way of places such as Fraserburgh, Macduff, Buckie, Portgordon, Garmouth, Hopeman, Burghead, Elgin, Inverness, Avoch, Cromarty, Dingwall and Invergordon – rose up in protest at the cost of the oatmeal, which replaced potatoes as people’s basic foodstuff.

 Mr Hunter said: “The Irish famine, when more than a million people died, was such an awful cataclysm that it understandably overshadows what happened in Scotland.

 “But, in our crofting areas in the West Highlands and Islands, where families were every bit as dependent as the Irish on potatoes, the famine brought truly grim conditions for so many people.